 If you don’t want another cookie addiction, then maybe you’ll want to bypass this week’s column.
 If, however, you want to jump on America’s latest cookie craze, then you’ve come to the right place!
 Swig cookies, with their scrumptious pink frosting and craggy edges, are somewhere between a soft sugar cookie and shortbread, and they have certainly won our hearts!
 (To date, there are about 41 million search results for Swig Cookies on Pinterest.
 I’d say we are obsessed with these sweet treats!)
 The Swig cookie originated in Saint George, Utah in 2010 at the Swig Drive-by Drink Shop.
 Known for their signature frosty drinks and sweets, Swig has now expanded to multiple locations in Utah and several other states.
 The minute I heard about them I employed “The Niece Factor.”
 That’s when I make a big batch of cookies and drive them over to my nieces and wait for their response.
 With these Swig Cookies I got a text about 20 minutes later (before I even got home!) that the entire batch has been devoured.
 That’s good enough for me!
 I think you’re going to like these cookies.
 They’re fun to make and may even be worthy of a spot on your holiday cookie exchange platter this year.

-Homemade fresh-out-of-the-oven apple pie ala mode for the 4th of July!
+Homemade fresh-out-of-the-oven apple pie ala mode.
 Pretty hard to beat.
-When I got a letter from Sun City resident Eva Meeks, it included a recipe for an award-winning apple pie that she had clipped from a magazine a few years ago.
+When I got a letter this week from Sun City resident Eva Meeks, it included a recipe for an award-winning apple pie that she had clipped from a magazine a few years ago.
 Here’s part of Eva’s letter:

 “During the 4th of July holiday I hosted a pot luck for my family and decided to bake my favorite apple pie.
 I’ve been making it for several years now, and it’s always a big hit.
 Apparently this pie won some blue ribbons at state and county fairs.
 All I know is it wins hearts every time I make it for friends and family.
 It has a surprise filling that really adds a nice flavor.
 I thought you’d like to try it.”